-India is home to the largest millennial population around the world which we call the youth, which constitutes the largest student lobby and the maximum number of people as working population.
-According to a recent survey, Indian credit market has seen a significant growth in terms of borrowers through personal loans and credit cards.
+India is home to the largest millennial population around the world which we call the youth, which constitutes the largest student lobby and the maximum number of people as a working population.
+According to a recent survey, the Indian credit market has seen significant growth in terms of borrowers through personal loans and credit cards.
 A study suggests that the credit card balances and the number of accounts have increased by 40% to the tune of ₹ 10,900 Cr at the end of Q3 2019-20.
-The growth in the number of newer accounts have been recorded at whooping 134% as the customers demands have continued to accelerate.
+The growth in the number of newer accounts has been recorded at a whopping 134% as the customer's demands have continued to accelerate.

-As the numbers keep increasing, and the tendency to cover routine expenses through the means of credit cards and personal loans require considerable knowledge in order to keep your financial health intact and free from the debt trap.
-In order to do so, Balance transfer is a feature which might help the borrowers to keep the costs of borrowing as low as possible.
+As the numbers keep increasing, and the tendency to cover routine expenses through the means of credit cards and personal loans requires considerable knowledge in order to keep your financial health intact and free from the debt trap.
+In order to do so, a Balance transfer is a feature that might help the borrowers to keep the costs of borrowing as low as possible.

 Balance Transfer is a very lucrative facility by which one can transfer their existing loan balance to another lender at a lower cost.
-Initially this facility was only available for the credit card balances, however now it can be done for personal loans as well as home loans.
+Initially, this facility was only available for credit card balances, however, now it can be done for personal loans as well as home loans.

 If in case you are wondering when is the time to avail a balance transfer, ask yourself a few simple questions as described below: